Princess Cruises News Center

 Q: What do you think of today's cruise ships compared to those when you were starting Princess?

-I'm very proud of the fact that cruise ships are now the destination for the passenger.
+I'm very proud of the fact that cruise ships are now the destination for the guest.
 They want to go see foreign countries and ports, but the ship really becomes the destination.
 It's entirely different than in the days when cruising was transportation.
-It makes me feel proud; these ships with 3,000 passengers are tremendous and wonderful.
+It makes me feel proud; these ships with 3,000 guests are tremendous and wonderful.
 The quality of the ships has increased so much that the general public has just embraced it and enjoyed it.

 The Italia was the first modern built ship for cruising only -- probably one of the first, if not the first one.
 It was a modern, sleek ship that carried about 460 people and a lot of new amenities and entertainment.